 1. Simplicity of Transaction

-Making a cheque payment is far less confusing for ‘technologically challenged’ people.
-This method of payment is quite straight forward and simple.
+Making a cheque payment is far less confusing for 'technologically challenged' people.
+This method of payment is quite straightforward and straightforward.

 2. Familiar to the masses

-Paying by cheque is still quite familiar to many adults today, and as such provides peace of mind that this age-old method of payment will work.
+Paying by cheque is still quite familiar to many adults today, and as such, it provides peace of mind that this age-old payment method will work.